Resources | Relocity

 Washington D.C. market rental trends report

-Over the past 3–6 months, rents in Washington, DC have experienced a slight increase in larger apartment sizes while smaller units remained mostly unchanged.
-These changes are largely influenced by shifting demand and a rebalancing in the rental market, where increased inventory and seasonality have tempered larger-unit pricing, while demand for smaller units remains strong due to affordability pressures and population growth.
-As of Q2 2025, the median rent in Washington, DC is approximately $2,790 per month.
+Over the past 3–6 months, rents in Washington, DC have shown modest increases in larger apartment sizes, while smaller units have remained relatively stable.
+These trends reflect shifting demand and a continued rebalancing in the rental market, as additional inventory and seasonal factors have tempered growth in larger-unit pricing.
+At the same time, affordability pressures and population growth have sustained demand for smaller units.
+As of Q1 2026, the median rent in Washington, DC is approximately $2,900 per month.

 Alexandria, VA